IllinoisLegalAidOnline/ilao-documentation/docs/source/legal_info_ordering.rst

 Pageviews
 ===========

-As of Oct 12, 2023, the website is using existing page view data that existed at the time Universal Analytics stopped working.
+As of Oct 12, 2023, the website is using existing page view data that existed at the time Universal Analytics stopped working (August 2023).
 We are working on a tool to import those values from Google Analytics 4.

 Default Ordering